sulewicz/springlayout/README.md

 ```

 It works, but requires you to nest additional layout (that will only group those two views), which makes things slightly slower.
-In SpringLayout you achieve the same by using Springs:
+In SpringLayout you can achieve the same by using Springs:

 ![readme_example_springs_good.png](./img/readme_example_springs_good.png "Springs Good Example")